siriusfinex/linux-shell-bashscript/README.md

 # bash-script
-some script for linux shell
+some linux shell script to manager my linux server.